When No Kill Shelters

 More ominously since this animal spent time outside, what if its wry neck is a result of a raccoon roundworm infection?
 This frightening parasite is a very real threat to humans.
 Would you like to see your 3-year-old child walking around dizzy and unable to hold his head up straight?
 (A raccoon roundworm infection in humans can progress to fatal brain atrophy.)

 • Is this rabbit on antibiotics as pictured?
 Was the rabbit ever treated with antibiotics?
 If so, what was the outcome?
-(It did get a chiropractic adjustment and laser treatment, which changed nothing...)
+(It did get a chiropractic adjustment and laser treatment, which apparently changed nothing...)

-• They don’t quantify the meaning of "a little extra work," since the rabbit will never regain its normal posture.
+• They don’t quantify the meaning of "a little extra work," since the rabbit will likely never regain its normal posture.

 • What kind of creative attention will it take to protect the eye that is staring at the ground?
 The rabbit is pictured on a soft towel, which can still scratch the cornea and conjunctiva.
 And keeping that towel clean means you'll be spending plenty of time at the laundromat.
 No kill shelters are philosophically bound to keep sick animals in circulation.